KPorus/Sentiment_Analysis_on_Amazon_Product_Reviews/README.md

 #### Summary of Findings

 In this project, I have compared the performance of several machine learning models, including Logistic Regression, Random Forest, Support Vector Machine (SVM), and a Neural Network, for a binary classification task.
 The evaluation metrics used were Accuracy, Precision, Recall, F1 Score, and ROC-AUC.
-Here’s the updated comparative table with the provided metrics

----

 ### Updated Model Performance Comparison